2020 Tennessee elections: President of the United States

-Trump

-Biden

-Tennessee is a stronghold for the Republican Party, and is considered a reliable "red state."
-Tennessee has 11 electoral votes in the Electoral college.
+In 2020, Tennessee was a stronghold for the Republican Party, and was considered a reliable "red state."
+Tennessee had 11 electoral votes in the Electoral College at the time.
 In the general election, Incumbent United States President Donald Trump won Tennessee with 60.66% of the vote.

 The presidential primaries were held on March 3, 2020.
-Donald Trump won the Republican primary in a landslide victory over former governor Bill Weld of Massachusetts and former congressman Joe Walsh of Illinois.
+Donald Trump won the Republican primary in a landslide victory over former congressman Joe Walsh of Illinois and former governor Bill Weld of Massachusetts.
 Vice President Joe Biden garnered the Democratic nomination, beating out Bernie Sanders of Vermont.